FOLLOW THESE EASY STEPS TO ORDER

-Tanks and weights, Guided dive tour, Granola/Protein bar after each dive-guests are welcome to bring a lunch in their own cooler
+Tanks and weights, Guided dive tour, dry snacks, fresh water (Guests are welcome to bring a lunch in their own cooler.)

 Just a short boat ride from Lahaina Harbor sits the ship wreck of the Carthaginian.
 A frequent safe haven for white tip reef sharks, frog fish and passing eagle rays the Carthaginian is an oasis of life in the open blue.
 Divers are frequently treated to a visit by the Atlantis Submarine while they circle the ship making for a unique experience under the waves that will not soon be forgotten.
 Due to the depth (97 FSW) at which she sits, dive computers are required on this charter.

 Second dive is at a shallower Turtle Reef site.

 The Carthaginian II was once a well-known symbol of Lahaina’s days as a 19th-century whaling port.
 After its purchase in 1972 by the Lahaina Restoration Foundation, the German-made ship served as a historic floating museum at the Lahaina Harbor for more than 20 years.
 The boat was purchased as a replacement for the original ship of the same name that was used in the Movie “Hawaii” filmed in 1966.
 That ship tragically ran aground and was destroyed in 1972.
 The complicated rigging work of the second incarnation of the Carthaginian was done at the dock in Lahaina and modeled after the dimensions of the 1870 brig Marie Sophie.